GitHub-TC/EmpyrionTeleporter/README.md

 * AllowedStructures: Set the allowed structures player can use the teleporter on/in
   - EntityType: BA, CV, SV, HV
   - FactionGroups: Faction, Player, Alien, Admin
+* ForbiddenPlayfields: List of playfields in or to which no teleporting or teleporter creation is allowed
+  - Example entry: <string> Akua </ string>

 ### Is that it?
 First of all, and so much fun while teleporting wishes you